cosmos/cosmos-sdk/docs/architecture/adr-019-protobuf-state-encoding.md

 We also introduce a private `cachedValue interface{}` field onto the `Any` struct itself with a public getter `GetUnpackedValue() interface{}`.

-This `UnpackInterfaces` is to be invoked during message deserialization right after the call to `Unmarshal`.
-Then the unpacked interface value can safely be used in any code afterwards and messages can introduce a simple getter to cast to the interface type.
+The `UnpackInterfaces` method is to be invoked during message deserialization right after the call to `Unmarshal`.
+Then the unpacked interface value can safely be used in any code afterwards and messages can introduce a simple getter to cast the cached value to the interface type.
 This has the added benefit that unmarshaling of `Any` values only happens once rather than every time the value is read.

 `MsgSubmitEvidence` could implement `UnpackInterfaces`, plus a convenience getter `GetEvidence` as follows: